GavinHuttley/tib/_sources/python/files.rst

 .. jupyter-execute::

+    # after the context block, seqfile is now closed
-    seqfile.closed  # closed for us
+    seqfile.closed

 Reading contents of a file
 --------------------------

-File objects are iterable and the "unit" of iteration is a line, i.e. the file object returns all data up until the next line-feed character.
+There are several possible approaches to read contents of a file that you have opened.
+One approach uses the fact that file objects are iterable and the "unit" of iteration is a line, i.e. the file object returns all data up until the next line-feed character.
+So you can treat a file object as if it was a list of characters.
+(This approach is slow on large files.)

 .. index::
    pair: iterate contents; files